 Its original distribution is restricted to a few countries in South America, especially Bolivia, Ecuador, Peru and Brazil.
 Although it is usually found in hot regions and requires high temperature and humidity, it is a shade plant.

 In the Amazon, the indigenous Tikuna people call it “blue and green dye.”
 Its leaves are used in the rites of some Amazonian indigenous communities to paint a wide range of objects, decorate crafts, and in clothing.
 Due to its use in gardening, it has commercial value.
 It is commonly found as an ornamental indoor plant.

-Bure is hard to find, and it produces a blue-green coloured pigment, obtained when its leaves are mashed.
-Its pigment is effectively, but the color loses intensity on cotton and does not set well on fique (natural fiber).
+Bure is hard to find and it produces a blue-green coloured pigment, obtained when its leaves are mashed.
+Its pigment is effective, but the colour loses intensity on cotton and does not set well on fique (natural fibre).
 Exposure to fire is not necessary during the dyeing process.